Fire plans prevent harvest season from going up in smoke

 Every year there are reports of combine fires.
-In a study of nearly 9,000 grain combine fires in the U.S., it was reported the majority (41.3 percent) were caused by crop residue.
+In a study by Venem, M.T. et al in 2002 of nearly 9,000 grain combine fires in the U.S., it was reported the majority (41.3%) were caused by crop residue.
 Crop residue and dust accumulate on engines and cracks and crevices through the combine.
-Managing this is key to decreasing risk of fire starting on the combine.
-Managing this is key to decreasing risk of fire starting on the combine.
-When it comes to preventing combine fires, there are the three P's to remember: prevention, preparation and practicality.
+Managing accumulation is key to decreasing risk of fire starting on the combine.
+When it comes to preventing combine fires, there are three Ps to remember: prevention, preparation and practicality.

 - Keep the machine clean.
-Power-wash to remove caked-on grease, oil and crop residue.
+Power wash to remove caked-on grease, oil and crop residue.
 During harvest, frequently blow dry chaff, leaves and other crop materials off the machine.
-Remove any materials that have wrapped around bearings, belts and other moving parts.
-Be sure to check those pockets where wires or lights are housed and chaff accumulates.
+Leaf blowers are a great tool to remove any materials that have wrapped around bearings, belts and other moving parts.
+Be sure to check those pockets where wires or lights are housed, and chaff accumulates.

 - Eliminate heat sources.
 Exhaust systems surfaces, exposed electrical wiring and worn bearings, belts and chains can potentially generate enough heat to start dust and crop residue on fire.
 Check these areas daily and make repairs if there are problems.

 - Use an infrared thermometer with a laser to check temperatures.
 Val, J. et al 2019 found that bearings and belts cause 18% of fires.
 Bearings above temperatures of 180 degrees Fahrenheit can cause damage and if temperatures reach 300 F, the machine should be shut off immediately.